-The fan control will automatically turn on and off two fans based on RoboClaws temperature.
-The fans will turn on when the board temperature reaches 45°C and will automatically turn off when the board temperature falls below 35°C. The fan control circuit can power a 5VDC fan at up to 230mA.
+The fan control will automatically turn on and off a fan based on RoboClaws temperature.
+The fan will turn on when the board temperature reaches 45°C and will automatically turn off when the board temperature falls below 35°C. The fan control circuit can power a 5VDC fan at up to 230mA.
 A wide range of fans can be used.
-The CFM rating of the fan will determine how effective the fans are at cooling.
-A tested fan is available from DigiKey under part number: 259-1794-ND.
-However any 40mmx40mm fan can be used, provided it meets the electrical specifications outlined above.
+The CFM rating of the fan will determine how effective the fan is at cooling.
+A tested fan is available from DigiKey under part number: 259-1577-ND.
+However any fan can be used provided it meets the electrical specifications outlined above.